ts-macro/ts-macro/packages/vscode/README.md

            ts.forEachChild(ast, function walk(node) {
              if (
                ts.isCallExpression(node) &&
-               node.expression.getText(ast) === userOptions.macro
+               getText(node.expression, ast, ts) === userOptions.macro
              ) {
-               // add generic type for defineStyle.
+               // Add generic type for defineStyle.
                replaceSourceRange(
                  codes,
-                 // in vue file will be 'script' | 'scriptSetup', in ts file will be undefined. source,
+                 // In vue file will be 'script' | 'scriptSetup', in ts file will be undefined. source,
                  node.arguments.pos - 1,
                  node.arguments.pos - 1,
-                 // for simple cases, use strings instead of regex to generate types.
+                 // For simple cases, use strings instead of regex to generate types.
                  '<{ foo: string }>',
                )
              }